-Use your best judgement when determining whether or not you should deduct from a security deposit.
+Use your best judgment when determining whether or not you should deduct from a security deposit.

-Unless it is clear that they were intentionally damaged by your renters, this would be against the law.
+Unless it is clear that your renters intentionally damaged them, this could be against federal and state law.

 The U.S. Department of Housing and Urban Development (HUD) has a helpful guideline for determining the life expectancy of certain modern appliances.